-Gaurav Saini is a theatre trainer, actor, director, and short-film maker.
+Gaurav Saini is a theatre trainer, actor, director, and film maker.

-He is currently an Artist-in-Residence at NIRMAN, a non-profit organisation based in Varanasi.
-At NIRMAN, he teaches undergraduate students from the USA, directs theatre productions with children and young actors, and conducts a Theatre-in-Education training program with teachers.
-He conducts a range of workshops in theatre and theatre therapy for individuals as well as communities and institutions.
+He is currently a Resident Artist at NIRMAN, a non-profit organisation based in Varanasi.
+At NIRMAN, he teaches undergraduate students from the USA, directs theatre productions with children and young actors, and trains teachers in Theatre-in-Education.
+He conducts a range of workshops in theatre, teaching, and theatre therapy for individuals as well as communities and institutions.

 He started his journey in theatre with Barry John, first doing a Diploma in Acting and later working as an Assistant Teacher with him for two years at the Imago Acting School.
 He conducted Martial Arts classes at the school, which were an integral part of the acting training offered.